bmedici/rest-ftp-daemon/README.md

 ====================================================================================

-This is a pretty simple FTP client daemon, controlled through a RESTfull API.
+This is a pretty simple FTP client daemon, controlled through a RESTful API.

 API documentation is [maintained on Apiary](http://docs.restftpdaemon.apiary.io/)